Desigual: History

 In 1983, founder Thomas Meyer designed a jacket made from scraps of second-hand jeans, then known as the "Iconic Jacket".
 The following year, he launched the brand Desigual.
 The idea came from Spanish filmmaker Isabel Coixet.
 In 1986, the company opened its first own store in the harbor of Ibiza and included its first logo – a graphical representation of a naked man and woman holding hands – designed by Peret.In 2011, Desigual started collaborating with French designer Christian Lacroix.

 In 2012, the company officially opened its headquarters in the neighborhood of La Barceloneta in Barcelona, a glass building designed by Ricardo Bofill with 24,000 square meters of floor space distributed over six stories, which required an investment of 50 million euros.
 Desigual then joined the Textile Exchange.
 In 2015, it inaugurated its logistics center in Viladecans.

-In 2019, the company redefined its products, including new materials, patterns and designs, in an effort to expand its audience and incorporate new generations.
+In 2019, the company redefined its products, including new materials, patterns, and designs, to expand its audience and attract younger customers.

 Development

-Known for a different kind of styling based on ethnic fabrics, colorful garments and creative designs, Desigual launches two collections every year: spring-summer and autumn-winter.
-The company has ten sales channels, both physical and online, and distribution is centralized in logistics centers located in Viladecans, Gavà, New Jersey (USA) and Hong Kong.
+Known for a different kind of styling based on ethnic fabrics, colorful garments, and creative designs, Desigual launches two collections every year: spring-summer and autumn-winter.
+The company has ten sales channels, both physical and online, and distribution is centralized in logistics centers located in Viladecans, Gavà, New Jersey (USA), and Hong Kong.

 Desigual was managed by Manel Adell from 2002 until December 2013.
 It achieved a 60% annual growth from 2002 to 2009, and a turnover of €250 million in 2009, €440 million in 2010 and €560 million in 2011.
-In 2011 it employed 2,900 people of 72 nationalities.
+In 2011, it employed 2,900 people of 72 nationalities.
 In 2013 Manel Jadraque became the CEO.
 Further on, Alberto Ojinaga has been the managing director since 2016.
-In 2022 the firm has a presence in 109 countries, with 393 mono-brand stores and more than 2,600 employees worldwide, 547 of whom work at the Barcelona headquarters in the neighborhood of La Barceloneta.
+In 2022, the firm has a presence in 109 countries, with 393 mono-brand stores and more than 2,600 employees worldwide, 547 of whom work at the Barcelona headquarters in the neighborhood of La Barceloneta.

 In 2020, the company was ranked among the most valuable Spanish brands on BrandZ, and received the bronze Laus Award for the new brand identity it launched in 2019.

 In 2021, Desigual introduced a four-day work week, allowing three days in the office and one day from home.
-The measure was approved by 86%, after being introduced at headquarters to a group of 500 employees.
-The work week was launched in October and was the first time an international fashion brand established such a week in Spain.
+The measure was approved with an 86% vote, after being introduced at headquarters to a group of 500 employees.
+The work week was launched in October, and was the first time an international fashion brand established such a week in Spain.

 Desigual is part of Amfori and Sedex to audit and control its supply chain.
-The company have also signed agreements with international platforms focused on environmental responsibility like Textile Exchange, Sustainable Apparel Coalition (SAC), Better Cotton Initiative (BCI) or the Fashion Pact.
+The company have also signed agreements with international platforms focused on environmental responsibility like Textile Exchange, Sustainable Apparel Coalition (SAC), Better Cotton Initiative (BCI) and the Fashion Pact.